seuguru/template-frontend-nextjs/README.md

 * Jest, React Testing Library and Cypress;

-* SonnarQube, Elastic APM and logs collector and CI/CD.
+* SonnarQube, Elastic APM and CI/CD.

 ## How to use